MyTranings/TheGoodPartsOfJavaScriptAndTheWeb/README.md

 # The Good Parts Of JavaScript And The Web
-Exersice from Douglas Crockford's course - The Good Parts Of JavaScript And The Web
+Exercises from Douglas Crockford's course - The Good Parts Of JavaScript And The Web